asad-sangla/gama-aviation-test/README.md

 __NOTE:__
 1. *Frontend project is using Angular 11 please update your angular cli if not same.*
-2. *.Net Web API is using .NET 5 please update your .NET SKD if not same.*
+2. *.Net Web API is using .NET 5 please update your .NET SDK if not same.*